lisqzqng/GaitAnalysisVLM/README.md

 # GaitAnalysisVLM
-Enhancing Gait Video Analysis in Neurodegenerative Diseases by Knowledge Augmentation in Vision Language Model
+This repository contains the official implementation and supplementaries of [“Enhancing Gait Video Analysis in Neurodegenerative Diseases by Knowledge Augmentation in Vision Language Model”](https://link.springer.com/chapter/10.1007/978-3-031-72086-4_24)（MICCAI 2024）

 ## Per-class Clinical Gait Notions
 We employ specific clinical gait notions to develop per-class learnable prompts for prompt tuning.
 These notions have been generated using ChatGPT-4, then subsequently filtered, modified, and validated by a neurologist.